-- Sale of Motor Vehicles; Motor Vehicle Defined Code of Virginia § 58.1-Α. 609.1(2) provides an exemption for motor vehicles, trailers, semitrailers, mobile homes and travel trailers. § 58.1-602 defines "motor vehicle" by referring to the DMV definition found in § 58.1-2401, subject to the Virginia Motor Vehicle Sales and Use Tax, and upon the sale of which all applicable motor vehicle sales and use taxes have been paid.
+A. Sale of Motor Vehicles; Motor Vehicle Defined:

+Code of Virginia § 58.1-609.1(2) provides an exemption for motor vehicles, trailers, semitrailers, mobile homes and travel trailers. § 58.1-602 defines "motor vehicle" by referring to the DMV definition found in § 58.1-2401, subject to the Virginia Motor Vehicle Sales and Use Tax, and upon the sale of which all applicable motor vehicle sales and use taxes have been paid.
 23 VAC 10-210-990(B) provides a partial listing of vehicles subject to the DMV tax which includes "vehicles that are self-propelled or designed for self-propulsion and every vehicle drawn by or designed to be drawn by a motor vehicle, including mobile homes and every device in, upon or by which, any person or property is, or can be, transported or drawn upon a highway, but excepting devices moved by human or animal power, ... and vehicles, other than mobile homes used in Virginia but not required to be licensed by the state."
-Off-road vehicles not subject to safety inspections and not required to be titled in Virginia are excluded from the definition of "motor vehicle" and are therefore subject to the retail sales tax. - B. Daily Rentals vs. Long-term Leases: The application of the DMV tax determines whether a vehicle is a daily rental vehicle (i.e., an airport "rent-acar") or a long-term lease vehicle (i.e., a 1 to 4 year lease).
-Prior to July 1, 2012, the gross proceeds of a daily rental vehicle are subject to the DMV tax which is added to the quoted rate and collected from the customer.
-The rental vehicle plus all repair parts and routine service supplies which actually become part of the vehicle (i.e., a replacement headlight, oil, antifreeze) may be purchased by the dealer under the resale exemption.
+Effective October 1, 2018, all-terrain vehicles, mopeds, and off-road motorcycles are included in the definition of a "motor vehicle" and are subject to the Motor Vehicle Sales and Use Tax administered by the DMV (see 2018 Legislative Summary).
+For these particular items, the Motor Vehicle Sales and Use Tax is imposed at the same rate as the Retail Sales and Use Tax, including the special tax rates for the Northern Virginia, Hampton Roads, Central, and Historic Triangle regions.
+All-terrain vehicles, mopeds, and off-road motorcycles that are titled for the first time in the Commonwealth are exempt from the Motor Vehicle Sale and Use Tax if the applicant can show that either they have owned the vehicle for more than twelve months, or can provide evidence that the Retail Sales and Use Tax has already been paid.